TritonDataCenter/containerpilot/telemetry/README.md

 ### Configuring Telemetry

 The top-level telemetry configuration defines the telemetry HTTP endpoint.
 This endpoint will be advertised to Consul (or other discovery service) just as a typical Containerbuddy `service` block is.
+The service will be called `containerbuddy` and will be served on the path `/metrics`.
 The telemetry service will send periodic heartbeats to the discovery service to identify that it is still operating.
-Unlike a typical Containerbuddy service, there is no user-defined health check for the telemetry service endpoint.
+Unlike a typical Containerbuddy service, there is no user-defined health check for the telemetry service endpoint, and you don't need to configure the poll/TTL; it will send a 15 second heartbeat every 5 seconds.

 A minimal configuration for Containerbuddy including telemetry might look like this: